MohabEldemery/Face-Emotion-Detection-Mobile-App/README.md

-Title: Mobile Face Emotion Detection Application
+Title: Mobile Face Emotion Recognition Application

 Short description:
 Developing a mobile application capable of detecting emotions from images captured by the real device camera.
 The application should analyze facial expressions and respond with a joke accordingly, for instance if the face expression is happy it will display a sad joke & the opposite .